 Legal matters could be really complicated.
 In a world where timely justice and relief are so widely sought, legal first aid and qualified lawyers should be just at a hand's reach.
 That exactly what Text Lawyer does for you!
 In our collaboration with this legal service, we wanted to showcase how the two parties to a car accident can seek redressal and relief by opting for quick and spontaneous legal help:

 Too often introverts across the world, shy away from sharing the gifts they've got as a person.
 This Christmas greetings advert from Apple, with very subtle product placement, puts forth a very beautiful message of never shying or hiding away because of a self-developed fear of rejection.

 Metaphoric storytelling has always been my favorite.
 An engaging plot and impactful voice-overs, make this comic strip animated commercial an absolute visual treat.
 Honestly, before watching this video made by my company, I always thought that real estate advertising is all about flashing fancy houses in salesy commercials.
-The following video made for Home Selling Heroes, breaks the status quo and presents real state advertising in a brand new light.

 I have seen countless typographic videos, but this one remains my favourite.
 With very funky and upbeat music in the background, Starbucks successfully managed to turn heads towards its 'Grassroots' movement and instill the feeling of togetherness.
 Here's an exemplary video from BBDO, if you do not wish to go too extravagant with your first animation commercial: